wmfs/tymly/README.md

 PG_CONNECTION_STRING=postgres://postgres:postgres@localhost:5432/my_test_db
 ```

-Also, Tymly will require any database it uses to be capable of generating universally unique identifiers - this is easily achieved by running the following statement on the receiving database:
+Any database used by Tymly must be capable of generating universally unique identifiers - this is easily achieved by running the following statement on the receiving database:

 ```
 CREATE EXTENSION uuid-ossp;